 - Toss the soaked seeds into a blender, add a little water, and blend into a smooth paste.
 Add 2 to 3 drops of lime juice and mix well.
 Apply it to your face.
 Wash off after 20 minutes.
 Do this on alternate days.

-Papayas are a good source of antioxidants like lycopene and beta-carotene (16), (17).
+Papayas are a good source of antioxidants like lycopenei XA naturally occurring fat-soluble pigment mostly present in tomatoes and other red fruits that is considered to prevent cancer. and beta-carotenei XA substance that lends plants their vibrant yellow, orange, and red colors.
+(16), (17).
 Papaya seed extract could be a more potent antioxidant than vitamin C. Reducing toxin buildup while promoting anti-aging benefits can help protect your skin from acne flare-ups and make your skin even-toned and glowing.

 How To Use Papaya For Acne

 You may use papaya in the following ways to treat acne: